jarun/nnn/README.md

     echo -n $1 | xsel --clipboard --input

-export `NOICE_OPENER`:
+export `NNN_OPENER`:

-    export NOICE_COPIER="/home/vaio/copier.sh"
+    export NNN_COPIER="/home/vaio/copier.sh"

-Start noice and use `Ctrl-k` to copy the absolute path (from `/`) of the file under the cursor to clipboard.
+Start nnn and use `Ctrl-k` to copy the absolute path (from `/`) of the file under the cursor to clipboard.

 ### Change file associations

-If you want to set custom applications for certain mime types, or change the ones set already (e.g. vim, fmedia, zathura), modify the `assocs` structure in [config.def.h](https://github.com/jarun/noice/blob/master/config.def.h) (it's easy).
+If you want to set custom applications for certain mime types, or change the ones set already (e.g. vim, fmedia, zathura), modify the `assocs` structure in [config.def.h](https://github.com/jarun/nnn/blob/master/config.def.h) (it's easy).
 Then re-compile and install.